GrahamPaasch/apeman/README.md

 		pip3
 		pipx
 		curl
+        brew
 	$dockerized yes|no "Yes" if the tool is installed when building the Docker image/container
 	$installation_test_command    The short command that determines if the tool is installed

-	$code_location Downloaded code that can be grepped for configurations
+	$code_base_location Downloaded code that can be grepped for configurations Automate this using find_files ?
 	$config_path  The location of the configuration file
 	$configuration_test_command   ?
 Is the configuration file a dependency?
 How do we handle that?
 Chicken/egg init required?